China may roll back electric car quotas as industry pushes back

 The two people said the quota stand-off was tied to a disagreement between the Ministry of Industry and Information Technology (MIIT) and China's top state planner, the National Development and Reform Commission (NDRC).

-MIIT, which regulates manufacturers, supports a more flexible credit trading system favored by automakers.
+MIIT, which regulates manufacturers, supports a more flexible credit trading system favoured by automakers.
 The NDRC is more aggressive in promoting a transition to electric vehicles, pushing the introduction of the stricter quotas.

 An NDRC spokesman said the body played a "small role" when the draft was open to public for discussion.
 MIIT did not immediately respond to Reuters' requests for comment.